Skip to main content

 Medtech breakthroughs with Amsterdam startup Pacmed

-From apps that encourage healthier behaviour to robots that carry out surgery, artificial intelligence and machine learning is becoming a bigger part of healthcare as technology gets more sophisticated at treating patients.
+From apps that encourage healthier behaviour to robots that carry out surgery, artificial intelligence and machine learning are becoming a bigger part of healthcare as technology gets more sophisticated at treating patients.
 In fact, some can even do it more efficiently, quickly and at lower costs than regular medical professionals.
 Amsterdam startup Pacmed is exploring exactly how AI and machine learning can be used to help medical professionals do their job as efficiently as possible, by using applications to guide doctors to provide the best treatment possible for patients.

-Developing new AI and machine learning solutions
+Innovating AI and machine learning solutions for hospitals

-Image from Courtesy of Pacmed
+Image from Pacmed

 Thus Pacmed was born.
 Soon after, Herter, Kroese and Hovenkamp – all now directors of the firm - started to develop machine learning and AI models using this data, which includes everything from a patient’s medical history to the blood pressure that’s constantly monitored in an intensive care unit (ICU).